Yunnan: Airports

 The province has twenty domestic air routes from Kunming to Beijing, Shanghai, Guangzhou, Chengdu, Haikou, Chongqing, Shenyang, Harbin, Wuhan, Xi'an, Lanzhou, Hangzhou, Xiamen, Nanning, Shenzhen, Guiyang, Changsha, Guilin, Lhasa and Hong Kong; eleven provincial air routes from Kunming to Jinghong, Mangshi, Lincang, Tengchong, Lijiang, Dali, Xamgyi'nyilha, Zhaotong, Baoshan, Simao, and Ninglang Luguhu; and ten international air routes from Kunming to Bangkok, Kolkata, Chiang Mai, Yangon, Singapore, Seoul, Hanoi, Ho Chi Minh City, Kuala Lumpur and Vientiane.

 Replacing Kunming Wujiaba International Airport is Kunming Changshui International Airport, which opened June 28, 2012.

 Bridges

 Bridge-building in Yunnan date back at least 1,300 years when the Tibetan Empire built an iron chain bridge over the Yangtze to the neighboring Nanzhao Kingdom at what is today Weixi Lisu Autonomous County during the Tang dynasty.
 Iron chain bridges are still found across high river valleys of Yunnan.
 The Jinlong Bridge on the Jinsha River in Lijiang remains the oldest bridge over the Yangtze.
 With the expansion of the highway and railway network in Yunnan, numerous large-scale bridges have been built across the region's myriad of rivers, including the Yangtze which has dozens of crossings in Yunnan.

 Metro

 Kunming is the only city in Yunnan that has a metro system.
 As of August 2021, it has 5 lines in operation.

+As of November 2022, Kunming Metro has six operational lines, with a total length of 165.85 kilometers and 103 stations, including 10 interchange stations.
+The metro system has transported a cumulative 1.31 billion passengers.